cloudfoundry/cc-api-v3-style-guide/README.md

 ### Proposal B

-Included resources are in-lined in an `included:` object on the primary resource.
+Included resources are in-lined in an `included` object on the primary resource.
 If a resource within a resource — `resource.otherresource` — is requested, it is similarly inlined.

 ```
 GET /v3/resource/:guid?include=subresource,other_resources,other_resources.subresource